-S No. Particulars Details a) Name(s) of the related party & nature of relationship b) Nature of contracts/arrangements/transaction c) Duration of the contracts/arrangements/transaction d) Salient terms of the contracts or arrangements or transaction including the value, if any Net e) Justification for entering into such contracts or arrangements or transactions Not Applicable f) Date of approval by the Board Applicable g) Amount paid as advances, if any h) Date on which the special resolution was passed in General meeting as required under first proviso to section 188
+S No. Particulars a) Name(s) of the related party & nature of relationship b) Nature of contracts/arrangements/transaction C) Duration of the contracts/arrangements/transaction d) Salient terms of the contracts or arrangements or transaction including the value, if any e) Justification for entering into such contracts or arrangements or transactions Not Applicable f) Date of approval by the Board Applicable g) Amount paid as advances, if any h) Date on which the special resolution was passed in General meeting as required under first proviso to section 188

-2. Details of contracts or arrangements or transactions\ at Arm's length basis.
+2. Details of contracts or arrangements or transactions at Arm's length basis.

-Name(s) of the related party & nature of relationship Nature of contracts/ arrangements/ transaction Duration of the contracts/ arrangements/ transaction • Date of approval by the Board, if any Amount paid as advances, if any 1.
-Quintype Technologies India Limited ("Quintype India") Quintype India is a stepdown material subsidiary of the Company.
-Mr. Raghav Bahl and Ms. Ritu Kapur holds directorship in Quintype Investment upto Rs.
-50 Crores Ongoing Investment upto Rs.
+Name(s) of the related party & nature of relationship Nature of contracts/ arrangements/ transaction Duration of the contracts/ arrangements/ transaction Salient terms of the contracts or arrangements or transaction including the value, if any Date of approval by the Board, if any Amount paid as advances, if any 1.
+Quintype Technologies India Limited ("Quintype India is a step- down material subsidiary of the Company.
+Mr. Raghav Bahl and Ms. Ritu Kapur holds directorship in Quintype 50 Crores Ongoing Investment upto Rs.
 50 Crores by subscribing to the equity shares and/ or the compulsory convertible preference shares and/ or the compulsorily convertible debentures including acquisition of securities from other shareholders.
 August 5, 2022 NA India.
 Cost sharing and Website development and maintenance services by Quintype India to the Company.
 Ongoing Cost sharing and Website development and maintenance services by Quintype India to the Company for an amount upto Rs.
 6 Crores per annum.
 August 5, 2022 NA Revised Loan Agreement upto Rs.
 25 Crores Ongoing To grant loan or give guarantee or provide security in respect of any loan granted, for an amount upto Rs.
 25 Crores.
 January 31, 2023 NA 2.
-Spunklane Media Private Limited (" Spunklane Media ") Spunklane Media is the Associate Company of the Company.
+Spunklane Media Private Limited ("Spunklane Media") Spunklane Media is the Associate Company of the Company.
 Purchase and sale of content, cost sharing, professional & editorial services and advertising services.
 Ongoing Purchase and sale of content, cost sharing, professional & editorial services and advertising services for an amount upto Rs.
 10 Crores per annum.
 August 5, 2022 NA